Hannah Beachler: Career

 As the production designer on Marvel Studios's Black Panther, Beachler oversaw a $30 million art budget and a crew of several hundred people.
 Beachler is the first-ever female production designer of a Marvel film, and was the second person hired for it behind director Ryan Coogler.
 To research the project, she first spent time in Cape Town, South Africa, and then traveled the region with the rest of the crew to get a sense of the countryside and cultures represented there.
 Before beginning the process of working on Black Panther with Coogler, Beachler did not believe she would have this "once in a lifetime opportunity," but to prove herself she worked hard and even ended up spending $12,000 of her own money to prove her capability.
 "It’s all different, and they’re different countries..."
 Beachler explained: "you can’t represent everything, but I can certainly interpret the fact that there are so many different things within [its fictional country of] Wakanda and within that one culture."
 For her work on Black Panther, Beachler became the first African-American to be nominated for the Academy Award for Best Production Design, as well as the first to win the category.

-Beachler was lead curator for the Metropolitan Museum of Art exhibition, Before Yesterday We Could Fly: An Afrofuturist Period Room, which opened in 2021.
-Working with commissioners such as Njideka Akunyili Crosby and Jenn Nkiru, she designed this space in hopes that it would embody, "Black imagination, excellence, and self-determination...".
+Beachler was lead curator for the Metropolitan Museum of Art exhibition Before Yesterday We Could Fly: An Afrofuturist Period Room, which opened in 2021.
+Working with commissioners such as Njideka Akunyili Crosby and Jenn Nkiru, Beachler designed this space in hopes that it would embody, "Black imagination, excellence, and self-determination...".

-In 2023 she figures as the directior designer of documentary concert film Renaissance: A Film by Beyoncé.
+In 2023, she worked on the production design of Renaissance: A Film by Beyoncé.